JaggerBean/Homeworks/README.md

+# COE332 Homework Repository
-# this repository contains all of my homework assignments for COE332
+This repository contains homeworks 01-07 for Jagger Bean's COE332 class at UT Austin.